Teenager with ‘unhealthy interest’ in knives guilty of 18-year-old’s murder

-Charles Hartle, who was 17 at the time, grinned before fatally stabbing Noah Smedley, 18, in the heart before going to a party.
+Charles Hartle, who was 17 at the time, fatally stabbed Noah Smedley, 18, in the heart

-A balaclava-clad teenager who had an “unhealthy interest” in knives, and grinned before fatally stabbing an 18-year-old man through the heart with a Rambo-style knife, has been found guilty of murder.
+A balaclava-clad teenager who had an “unhealthy interest” in knives has been found guilty of the murder of an 18-year-old man.

+Charles Hartle, who was 17 at the time, grinned before fatally stabbing Noah Smedley through the heart with a Rambo-style knife.

 Hartle, of Station Road, Stanley, was found guilty of murdering Mr Smedley on Friday, after a two-week trial at Derby Crown Court, Derbyshire Police said.